 Typical Job Roles:

 Individual employers will set the selection criteria, but this is likely to include 5 GCSEs; other relevant qualifications and experience; or an aptitude test with a focus on IT skills.

 IT Apprenticeship Level

-This Unified Communications Technician is a Level 3 Apprenticeship, to find out more check out our Qualifications Levels.
+This Unified Communications Technician is a Level 3 Apprenticeship.
+Additionally, to find out more check out our Qualification Levels page.

 - Analysis: analyses system problems by selecting the appropriate tools and techniques in line with organisation guidance

 - Also, Rectification: to selects the most appropriate solution to the fault, using the relevant logistical support where appropriate, or escalates to a higher-level where necessary.

 - Installing and configuring: installs and configures appropriate component and or systems appropriate to the organisation